jessoy/JLPDishwashers/README.md

 - remove duplicates from api results
   ~~- alphabetise product spec results~~
 - spell check 5817337 has spelling error in
+- homepage - replace images with png
+- check resolution of images on homepage

 # Third Party Code Used